-asGRanges if TRUE, return results as a GRanges object; if FALSE, the results are returned as a data.frame.

-mask an optional GRanges object with genomic regions to be masked, i.e. excluded from the analysis (e.g. unmappable regions).

-reference source of bam files; can be either "genome" (then the alignments against the genome are used) or the name of an auxiliary target sequence (then alignments against this target sequence will be used).
-The auxiliary name must correspond to the name contained in the auxiliary file refered by the auxiliaryFile argument of qAlign.

-keepZero if FALSE, only cytosines covered by at least one alignment will be returned;

-keepZero must be TRUE if multiple samples have the same sample name and collapseBySample is TRUE.

-mapqMin minimal mapping quality of alignments to be included when counting (mapping quality must be greater than or equal to mapqMin).
+as GRanges if TRUE, return results as a GRanges object; if FALSE, the results are returned as mask an optional GRanges object with genomic regions to be masked, i.e. excluded from the analysis (e.g. unmappable regions). reference source of bam files; can be either "genome" (then the alignments against the genome are used) or the name of an auxiliary target sequence (then alignments against this target sequence will be used).
+The auxiliary name must correspond to the name contained in the auxiliary file refered by the auxiliaryFile argument of qAlign. keepZero if FALSE, only cytosines covered by at least one alignment will be returned; keepZero must be TRUE if multiple samples have the same sample name and collapseBySample is TRUE. minimal mapping quality of alignments to be included when counting (mapping mapqMin quality must be greater than or equal to mapqMin).
 Valid values are between 0 and 255.
-The default (0) will include all alignments.

-mappamax maximal mapping quality of alignments to be included when counting (mapping quality must be less than or equal to mapgMax).
-Valid values are between 0 and cl0bj a cluster object to be used for parallel processing of multiple files (see 'Details').
+The default (0) will include all alignments. maximal mapping quality of alignments to be included when counting (mapping mapqMax quality must be less than or equal to mapqMax).
+Valid values are between 0 and cl0bj qMeth can be used on a qProject object from a bisulfite sequencing experiment (sequencing of bisulfite-converted DNA), such as the one returned by qAlign when its parameter bisulfite is set to a different value than "no".

+${\it a}\,{\it data.frame.}$

+18 qMeth

+a cluster object to be used for parallel processing of multiple files (see 'Details').